.jpg)

 How is staking taxed?

-In 2023, the IRS released guidance that stated that staking rewards are considered income at the time of receipt.
+The IRS has released guidance that staking rewards are considered income based on their fair market value at the time of receipt.

-If you dispose of your cryptocurrency rewards in the future, you’ll incur a capital gain or loss depending on how the price of your staking rewards changed since you originally received it.
+Once you subsequently dispose of your cryptocurrency rewards, you’ll incur a capital gain or loss depending on how the price of your staking rewards changed since you originally received it.

 When should I recognize income from my staking rewards?

 As discussed earlier, staking rewards are recognized as income based on the fair market value of your crypto at the time of receipt.
-However, it can be unclear when ‘time of receipt’ takes place in certain situations.
+However, in some situations, it can be unclear when ‘time of receipt’ takes place.

 For example, many investors who earn staking rewards are unsure whether they should recognize income when the rewards are earned or when they withdraw their rewards into a personal wallet.